Tutorial: Create a project template

 Create a project template

 Project templates produce ready-to-run projects that make it easy for users to start with a working set of code. .NET includes a few project templates such as a console application or a class library.
-In this example, you'll create a new console project that replaces the standard "Hello World" console output with one that runs asynchronously.
+In this example, you create a new console application project that replaces the standard "Hello World" console output with one that runs asynchronously.

-In your terminal, navigate to the working\templates folder and create a new subfolder named consoleasync.
+In your terminal, navigate to the working\content folder and create a new subfolder named consoleasync.
 Enter the subfolder and run dotnet new console to generate the standard console application.
-You'll be editing the files produced by this template to create a new template.
+You'll edit the files produced by this template to create a new template.

 working